 Over the past month he’s tried lots of different fruits, vegetables, meat and fish.

 I have tried to make the majority of things he eats myself from scratch, but he has had a few pre-packaged bits such as potato waffles, puffs and rice cakes.
-I wouldn’t say he has a favourite food or meal yet, but he always does very well with pancakes and I always try to mix it up by doing different types including spinach pancakes, apple pancakes, banana pancakes and sweet potato pancakes.
+I wouldn’t say he has a favourite food or meal yet, but he always does very well with pancakes and I always try to mix it up by doing different types of pancakes for baby including spinach pancakes, apple pancakes, banana pancakes and sweet potato pancakes.

 View this post on Instagram

 We started off our weaning journey by using the Joie Mimzy Snacker, but Felix seemed a little too reclined in it, so we switched to the Ikea Antilop which has been fantastically easy to clean while keeping Felix in a much more upright position.
 To combat the mess we use a Baby Bjorn coverall bib, a plastic food catching bib and use our trusty cordless Dyson V8 to clean up any bits that inadvertently fall on the floor.

 For the most part, I have only been offering one or two meals per day, depending on what we are doing or where we are going.
 NHS guidelines have changed since we weaned Dexter and they say to offer food before a milk feed is due.
 I only found this out around a week ago and have been offering food around half an hour after a milk feed, just as I did with Dexter.
 It hasn’t really impacted on the amount he has eaten as he seems to get through quite a bit of food.
 Our schedule looks a little like this:

 After a stressful start to our journey, it’s been a fantastic month seeing Felix learn how to feed himself and develop a passion for food.
 I am excited to see what the coming months bring and will of course be updating the blog with baby led weaning ideas and recipes.